ERC Starting Grant 2023: Austrian Research Institutions Achieve Record-Breaking Success in Funding

 2023-09-05 10:15:02

-Vienna (OTS) – Good news for ten Austrian research institutions: The European Commission has announced the award of the renowned ERC Starting Grant 2023 and the record set only last year has been broken again.
+Vienna (OTS) – Good news for ten Austrian research institutions: The European Commission has announced the award of the renowned ERC Starting Grant 2023 and the record set only last year has been broken once more.
 19 scientists, who will implement their research projects at ten different Austrian research institutions, prevailed in a strict and highly competitive selection process from almost 2,700 competitors and raised a total of almost € 29 million for Austria as a science location.

 Federal Minister of Education, Science and Research, Martin Polaschek, congratulates the 19 excellent researchers on their great success.
 “I would like to congratulate all the researchers involved and their research institutes on the pioneering work in their fields.
 This success gives Austria’s research profile even more visibility on the world stage.
 The fact that the number of Starting Grants raised this year has been exceeded for the second time in a row highlights the great potential of excellent scientists in Austria as a research location.
 It is also particularly pleasing that more than half of the Austrian grants were raised by women.
 Especially in cutting-edge research, many women are needed as role models for future female researchers.”

 FWF President Christof Gattringer also congratulates the researchers honored by the ERC and emphasizes the future potential of basic research.
-“The positive ERC result again underlines the high quality and the enormous potential of young researchers at Austria’s research institutions.
+“The positive ERC result once more underlines the high quality and the enormous potential of young researchers at Austria’s research institutions.
 Congratulations to all the awardees,” says Christof Gattringer.
 Austria’s promising potential for scientific progress at the highest international level is also evident at the national level in the funding from the Austrian Science Fund FWF, whose funding portfolio is closely coordinated with the European ERC offers.
 Several researchers from the group of current ERC grantees have already been able to show their careers at the FWF and are currently being funded by the FWF, for example with FWF START prizes or as key researchers in the new excellence clusters.

 “This is renewed evidence of excellent research in Austria,” say the two managing directors of the Austrian Research Promotion Agency FFG, Henrietta Egerth and Karin Tausz.
 As the national contact point, the FFG offers a comprehensive range of information and advice and is therefore “a strong partner for a successful application”.